HAVANA TO VINALES CUBA

 This unique combination of professionals will motivate and inspire.
 You’ll discover your hidden creative talents with new skills and techniques that will stay with you long after this exceptional workshop is completed.

-Trip runs February 2nd to February 10th, 2019 and starts in Havana, Cuba
+Trip runs February 8th to February 15th, 2019 Starts in Havana, Cuba

 We will travel over night to Vinales for the tobacco season.
 The tobacco will be in harvest and we have been invited to a pig roast and artist galleries.

 In Havana we will be photographing Flamenco Dancers, Professional Boxers, Artists and of course the Culture of Cuba.
 Did I also say Old American Cars!